-Other All other fields as defined in the Serial ATA 1.0 specification.
+Other All other fields as defined in the Serial ATA 1.0a specification.

-4.1.3.4.
+4.2.3.4.
 Error Handling Mechanism

-Upon detecting an error condition, the device shall transmit a Register FIS to the host with the ERR bit set to one and the BSY bit cleared to zero in the Status field of the FIS and stop all further command processing until host software can respond to the error condition with appropriate action.
+If the device has received a command that has not yet been acknowledged by clearing the BSY bit to zero and an error condition is detected, the device shall transmit a Register FIS to the host with the ERR bit set to one and the BSY bit cleared to zero in the Status field of the FIS and stop all further command processing until host software can respond to the error condition with appropriate action.
+If all commands have been acknowledged by clearing the BSY bit to zero and an error condition is detected, the device shall transmit a Set Device Bits FIS to the host with the ERR bit set to one in the Status field of the FIS and stop all further command processing until host software can respond to the error condition with appropriate action.
 All outstanding commands issued to the device at the time of an error are aborted as part of the error response and may be re-issued as appropriate by the host.
-Upon detecting an error when there are one or more queued commands outstanding, the device shall stop processing commands until a ReadLogExt command with a log page of 10h is issued.
-When a ReadLogExt command with a log page of 10h is issued, the device shall abort any outstanding queued commands and perform any necessary cleanup before returning detailed error information for the last failed command including the tag value for the failed command as described in section 4.1.5.3.
-The ReadLogExt page reflects the error information for the last recorded erring queued command until such time as another erring queued command is encountered.
-Issuing the ReadLogExt command thus not only retrieves extended error information but also results in the device aborting any remaining queued commands and performing any cleanup tasks necessary to again be ready to process commands.
+Upon detecting an error when there are one or more queued commands outstanding, the device shall stop processing commands until a READ LOG EXT command with a log page of 10h is issued.
+When a READ LOG EXT command with a log page of 10h is issued, the device shall abort any outstanding queued commands and perform any necessary cleanup before returning detailed error information for the last failed command including the tag value for the failed command as described in section 4.2.5.3.
+The READ LOG EXT page reflects the error information for the last recorded erring queued command until such time as another erring queued command is encountered.
+Issuing the READ LOG EXT command thus not only retrieves extended error information but also results in the device aborting any remaining queued commands and performing any cleanup tasks necessary to again be ready to process commands.